A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 Final Thoughts

-The bixie haircut gives modern shape with easy styling.
-It fits many faces when tailored, and it suits people who want a short, expressive look that still feels wearable.
+The bixie haircut gives you modern shape with easy styling.
+It fits many faces when tailored properly, and it suits people who want a short, expressive look that still feels wearable—not like you just joined a punk band (unless that’s your vibe, then rock it).
 Use this guide to prepare for your salon visit, to choose the right products, and to maintain the shape between cuts.
-Start with clear photos and a honest chat with your stylist.
+Start with clear photos and an honest chat with your stylist.
 Small tweaks in layering and product choice will make the bixie work for you.